CobayaSampler/cobaya/docs/cosmo_basic_runs.rst

 Post-processing cosmological samples
 ------------------------------------

 Let's suppose that we want to importance-reweight a Plank sample, in particular the one we just generated with the input above, with some late time LSS data from BAO.
 To do that, we ``add`` the new BAO likelihoods.
-We would also like to increase the theory code's precision with some extra arguments: we will need to re-``add`` it, repeating its ``extra_args``, now including the new precision parameters.
-Since we do not need to recompute the CMB likelihoods, which are not too affected by the new precision parameters.
+We would also like to increase the theory code's precision with some extra arguments: we will need to re-``add`` it, and set the new precision parameter under ``extra_args`` (the old ``extra_args`` will be inherited, unless specifically redefined).
+Since we do not need to recompute the CMB likelihoods, which are not too affected by the new precision parameter.
 On top of that, let us add a derived parameter.

 Assuming we saved the sammple at ``chains/planck``, we need to define the following input file, which we can run with ``$ cobaya-run``: